Gérard Biard

 In May 2015, Biard and film critic Jean-Baptiste Thoret accepted the PEN/Toni and James C. Goodale Freedom of Expression Courage Award on behalf of Charlie Hebdo.

-Biard is strongly in favour of secularity.
+Biard is strongly in favour of secularism.
 In October 2014 he participated in a conference of the French feminist organization Regards de femmes on the topic.
 He is a founder and spokesperson for Zéromacho, an organization of men "against prostitution and for equality".